tshepang/blog/content/floss-i-use-a-lot.md

   (though it actually makes use of the latter for paging through long text)
 - **top**: a powerful and flexible process viewer, part of [procps suite]
 - [openfortivpn]: to connect to work VPN
+- [mdBook]: lightweight documentation system, using it for work  documentation, and for Cargo and [rustc-dev-guide] documentation (which is always served with `mdbook serve`).
+- [zola]: for this blog, also always served (with `zola serve`)

 [I used to maintain it]: http://tshepang.github.io/tags/wajig
 [Transmission]: http://www.transmissionbt.com